DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/ukraine.md

 After that, QTS is a legal requirement to teach in many English schools, and considered desirable for teachers in the majority of schools in England.

 ### Assessment only QTS
 You can work in an English school and, alongside your job, apply for assessment only QTS.
 This means you apply to an [English teacher training provider](/assessment-only-providers) who will assess if you meet the standards for English QTS.
-The Department for Education will make funding available for candidates who start assessment only courses at the start of the new school year in September 2022.
+DfE will make funding available for candidates who start assessment only courses at the start of the new school year in September 2022.
 Check assessment only training providers for more information about eligibility and funding.

 ### Apply for QTS in England (from spring 2023)

 From spring 2023, qualified teachers from Ukraine will be able to apply to the Teaching Regulation Agency for QTS (if they meet the criteria) without paying a fee to a training provider.
-[Find out more about the way QTS is awarded to teachers from overseas](https://www.gov.uk/government/publications/awarding-qualified-teacher-status-to-overseas-teachers).
+[Find out more about the way QTS will be awarded to teachers from overseas](https://www.gov.uk/government/publications/awarding-qualified-teacher-status-to-overseas-teachers).

 ### Salaries and benefits